How Do I Measure Myself?

 Measure your hips at the widest part of your bum.
 For some people this is the middle of your butt, for others it is closer to the top of your thighs.
-Measure both spots, and use the largest number for reference.
+Measure both spots, and use the largest number.

 Back Neck Length (or Garment Length for Tops)